Project-Corona/Project-Corona/Readme.md

 Adds an MK6 Power Armor if [Bob's Warfare Mod][bobwarfare-mod-page] is used.

 Re-skins the [Miniloader Mod][miniloader-mod-page] with [Deadlock's Loaders][deadlock-mod-page] graphics.
-This was done so they match the look of the beltbox's correctly and will also load/unload train cargo wagons.
+This was done in order for them to match the look of the beltbox's correctly and will also load/unload train cargo wagons.

-The code for the "The Big Furnace" & "Circuit Factory" mods created by **[DellAquila][dellaquila-page]** has been used within this mod and doesn't require them as dependents.
+The code for "The Big Furnace" & "Circuit Factory" mods created by **[DellAquila][dellaquila-page]** has been used within this mod and doesn't require them as dependents.
 (Changed their size and removed their included loaders)

 The ability to remove trees and water from spawning on the map.